VET: Identifying and Avoiding UI Exploration Tarpits: Evaluation

-\item {\bf Network disconnections} are found in 14\% (4 out of \numofcombswithissue{}) of regions.
+\item {\bf Network disconnections} (``NTWK'') are found in 11\% (11 out of \numofcombswithissue{}) of regions.
 We find that turning networking off is undesirable for some apps, especially when the disconnection lasts for a long time.
-Consequently, these apps may only show messages prompting users to check their networks, leaving nothing for exploration.
+Consequently, these apps may show only messages prompting users to check their networks, leaving nothing for exploration.
 Tools such as Monkey can control network connections through Android system UI (e.g., by clicking the ``Airplane Mode'' icon).
-While the capability helps test app logistics in edge conditions in general, it might hurt the tool's performance on the apps heavily relying on network access.
+While the capability helps test app logic in edge conditions in general, it might hurt the tool's effectiveness on apps heavily relying on network access.
 All regions with the aforementioned issue come from Monkey's traces.

-\item {\bf Restart loops} are found in 11\% (3 out of \numofcombswithissue{}) of regions.
-The tool essentially keeps restarting the target app after some point, although the tool might perform some shallow exploration on few functionalities.
+\item {\bf Restart/action loops} (``LOOP'') are found in 21\% (20 out of \numofcombswithissue{}) of regions.
+The tool essentially keeps restarting or performing the same actions on the target app after some point.
 One potential cause for such issues is that the tool thinks that {\it all} UI elements in the target app's main screen have been explored.
-The tool might need to revise its exploration strategy for discovering more explorable UI subspaces.
-We observe 2 regions from WCTester and 1 region from Monkey.
+The tool might need to revise its exploration strategy for discovering more explorable functionalities.

-\item {\bf Obscure escapes} are found in 7\% (2 out of \numofcombswithissue{}) of regions.
-Defects in a tool's design or implementation can make it difficult for the tool to escape from certain app functionalities, and consequently the tool loses opportunities to explore other functionalities.
-For instance, Monkey will find it challenging to escape a screen where the only exit is a tiny button on the screen (see the second motivating example in \S\ref{sec:example}), due to the tool's lack of understanding of UI hierarchies.
-All 2 regions with the aforementioned issue come from Monkey's traces.
+\item {\bf Obscure escapes} (``ESC'') are found in 8\% (8 out of \numofcombswithissue{}) of regions.
+Defects in a tool's design or implementation can make it difficult for the tool to escape from certain app functionalities, and consequently, the tool loses opportunities to explore other functionalities.
+For instance, Monkey finds it challenging to escape a screen where the only exit is a tiny button on the screen (see the second motivating example in \S\ref{sec:example}), due to the tool's lack of understanding of UI hierarchies.